derwas/WeatherStationApplication/README.md

 2. Run MongoDB server
 3. Go to root folderh
 4. Run the activator ("bin/activator run") with your console
-5. When all assets have been downloaded and the project is compiled, access http://localhost:9000/landing/generator on your web browser (Chrome works 100%, other browsers not tested).
-Tis will generate a database called "myDB", which contains random sets of data
+5. First of all this project requires data in mongoB that needs to be collected by https://github.com/derwas/OpenWeatherMapDataCollector
-6. Access http://localhost:9000/landing when the data has been generated
+6. When the data has been generated, access http://localhost:9000/landing